justintar/Hello-World/README.md

 # Hello-World
-the following document will have a short hello-world application wich is a common introductory program.
+The following document will have a short hello-world application wich is a common introductory program.

 Hello Everyone,